 - Do not cross safety barriers.
 The barriers are there for your protection.
 Although our animals are captive bred, they are not tame! - Do not feed or tease the animals.
 Our animals are fed a carefully balanced diet and additional feeding may cause illness or even death.
 Litter, pencils, coins etc. thrown into animal enclosures can also kill. - Do not use whistles.
 Many animals use a whistle sound as an alarm call. - Do not run or shout in the animal houses.
 It may scare the animals. - Do not play on the railway lines.
-Our train may not be big but a collision may cause serious injury. - Supervision: All children up to the age of 16 years must be closely supervised (i.e. every child must be within sight of an adult leader).
+Even if our train isn't running a fall or bump could cause injury - Supervision: All children up to the age of 16 years must be closely supervised (i.e. every child must be within sight of an adult leader).